ibm-cloud-docs/containers/cs_network_planning.md

 ## Planning private external networking for a private VLAN only setup
 {: #private_vlan}

-When your worker nodes are connected to both a private VLAN only, you can make your app accessible from a private network only by creating private NodePort, LoadBalancer, or Ingress services.
+When your worker nodes are connected to a private VLAN only, you can make your app accessible from a private network only by creating private NodePort, LoadBalancer, or Ingress services.
 Because your worker nodes are not connected to a public VLAN, no public traffic is routed to these services.

 **NodePort**:
 * [Create a private NodePort service](cs_nodeport.html).
 The service is available over the private IP address of a worker node.